Databricks SQL API reference

 The Databricks SQL Analytics REST API supports services to manage your SQL endpoints and query history.

 This article provides an overview of how to use the REST API.
 Links to each API reference are listed at the end of the article.

-For information about authenticating to the REST API, see Authentication using Databricks personal access tokens.
+For information about authenticating to the REST API, see Authentication using Databricks personal access tokens in SQL Analytics.

 The Databricks REST API supports a maximum of 30 requests/second per workspace.
 Requests that exceed the rate limit will receive a 429 response status code.